Skip to content

 A metric being written in a new dashboard

-Once a dashboard is doing useful work, you'll typically want to source-control it.
-Define the metrics in your .resim/metrics/config.resim.yaml file, group them into a metrics set, and create the dashboard once via the ReSim CLI:
+Once a dashboard is doing useful work, you'll typically want to source-control its metrics.
+Define the metrics in your .resim/metrics/config.resim.yaml file, group them into a metrics set, and create the dashboard once via the ReSim CLI.
+Export the config for an existing dashboard created in the UI as an easy starting point for creating a metrics set.

 Bash